-The economic adversities caused by COVID-19 have reemphasised the importance of country's food security through higher food production, and have also underscored the need for increased public food stockholding.
-FY2021 will be a crucial period from the perspective of ensuring food security both during COVID and post-COVID periods.
-The Agriculture sector would be one of the most vital sectors for providing a cushion for the 'new poor' emerging from the COVID-19 pandemic.
+The economic adversities caused by COVID-19 have reemphasised the importance of country's food security through higher food production and have also underscored the need for increased public food stockholding.
+FY2020-21 will be a crucial period from the perspective of ensuring food security both during COVID and post-COVID periods.
+The agriculture sector would be one of the most vital sectors for providing a cushion for the 'new poor' emerging from the pandemic.
 A vibrant agriculture sector will also support the cause of creating additional employment opportunities for people who are likely to lose jobs and livelihood opportunities in urban and peri-urban informal sectors.
-Budget allocation for agriculture sector has been declining over the years - from 4.5 per cent of the total budget in FY2016 to 2.7 per cent in FY2020.
-Given the demand for additional funds, particularly for implementing important priority projects associated with providing food security and creating employment opportunities, the allocation for the agriculture sector needs to be raised at least to 3 per cent of total budget in FY2021.
+Budget allocation for agriculture sector has been declining over the years-from 4.5 per cent of the total budget in FY2015-16 to 2.7 per cent in FY2019-20.
+Given the demand for additional funds, particularly for implementing important priority projects associated with providing food security and creating employment opportunities, the allocation for the agriculture sector needs to be raised at least to 3 per cent of total budget in FY2020-21.

-Agriculture sector needs to ensure proper utilisation of subsidy during FY2021.
+Agriculture sector needs to ensure proper utilisation of subsidy during FY2020-21.
 Despite an allocation of Tk.
 9,000 crore in successive budgets over the last three years, a significant part of the allocated amount remained unutilised.
 For example, Tk.
 2,570 crore, Tk.
 5,390 crore and Tk.
-3,800 crore have remained unutilised in FY2016, FY2017 and FY2018 respectively.
+3,800 crore have remained unutilised in FY2015-16, FY2016-17 and FY2017-18 respectively.

 Government needs to allocate about Tk.
-6,373 crore in FY2021 for the procurement of rice, paddy and wheat during the Boro season.
-It is to be noted that the government has decided a procurement target of 8 lakh m. ton of paddy (at Tk.
+6,373 crore in FY2020-21 for the procurement of rice, paddy and wheat during the 'Boro' season.
+It is to be noted that the government has decided on a procurement target of 8 lakh m. ton of paddy (at Tk.
 26 per kg) and 11.5 lakh m. ton of rice (at Tk.
 36 per kg) and 75 thousand m. ton of wheat (at Tk.
-28 per kg) for FY2021.
+28 per kg) for FY2020-21.
 Furthermore, the stimulus package for the agriculture sector and agro-based industries (Tk.
-5000 crore credit line at the subsidised interest rate of 4.0 per cent) should give priority to those farmers who were most affected by the pandemic such as vegetable farmers and poultry, and chicken and egg producing SMEs.
+5000 crore credit line at the subsidised interest rate of 4.0 per cent) should give priority to those farmers who were most affected by the pandemic such as vegetable farmers and poultry producing small and medium enterprises (SMEs).

-Protect small and medium enterprises (SMEs) through fiscal measures
+Protect SMEs through fiscal measures

-Domestic SMEs were particularly hard hit in view of the corona pandemic.
-As is known, these account for majority of economic enterprises - about 87.5 per cent of these enterprises are cottage and 11 per cent are small scale enterprises.
+Domestic SMEs were particularly hit hard in view of the pandemic.
+As is known, these account for majority of economic enterprises-about 87.5 per cent of these enterprises are cottage and 11 per cent are small-scale enterprises.
 Moreover, majority of these enterprises operate informally: 51 per cent of enterprises have no formal registration and 90.2 per cent enterprises have no VAT registration.
 Since the businesses of these enterprises are overwhelmingly dependent on a few important religious and cultural events, COVID-19 related restrictive measures have resulted in significant losses to these SMEs.
 Considering the adverse financial situation facing particularly the cottage, micro and SMEs, MoF should consider raising tax exempted annual turnover limit for SMEs from Tk.
 50 lakh to Tk.
-1.0 crore for FY2021.
+1.0 crore for FY2020-21.

-GoB may consider several fiscal measures for the affected SMEs which could include waiver of VAT at the domestic stage for the period July-September, 2020, deferred payment of quarterly advance income taxes for July-September quarter of FY2021 and payment of corporate taxes for FY2020 by instalments till March, 2021.
-Besides, companies which are incurring losses in FY2020 may be allowed to 'carry back losses' against taxable profits for the two previous years (FY2018 and FY2019).
+The GoB may consider several fiscal measures for the affected SMEs which could include waiver of VAT at the domestic stage for the period July-September, 2020, deferred payment of quarterly advance income taxes for July-September quarter of FY2020-21 and payment of corporate taxes for FY2019-20 by instalments till March, 2021.
+Besides, companies which are incurring losses in FY2019-20 may be allowed to 'carry back losses' against taxable profits for the two previous years (FY2017-18 and FY2018-19).